Interval Training For Fat Loss

 Understanding the FITT principle

-It’s pretty safe to say, and most people acknowledge that, doing cardio helps burn fat.
-Cardio can be done on different modalities such a running outside, swimming, or using a stairmaster.
-It can be done a varying intensities such as a full effort 20 meter sprint or a steady pace 3 hour hike in the mountains.
+It’s pretty safe to say, and most people acknowledge that doing cardio helps burn fat.
+Cardio can be done on different modalities such a running outside, swimming, or using a Stairmaster.
+It can be done with varying intensities such as a full effort 20-meter sprint or a steady pace 3-hour hike in the mountains.
 Finally, cardio can be done for varying amounts of time.
 These are the ideas behind the FITT principle of exercise.
 The FITT principle is an acronym for Frequency, Intensity, Time, and Type.

 The FITT principle gives us the variables we can manipulate in order to achieve our desired results.

 Our bodies strive to maintain balance, or homeostasis, in all systems.
 For example, when you are hot, your body attempts to cool off by causing you to sweat.
 As you begin to exercise, there is a greater demand for blood and oxygen to be delivered to working muscles so your heart rate and breathing rate increases.
 The first 510 minutes of any cardio session is difficult because you have placed an immediate increased demand on the body but the heart and lungs have not had a chance to catch up.
 This ‘warm up’ has put your body in oxygen deficit.
 After the end of an exercise session, the body continues to work to bring all systems back to normal.
 This phenomenon is often experienced after a hard training session has stopped yet your body is still hot and therefore you continue to sweat.
 Excess post-exercise oxygen consumption, or EPOC, is the term used to describe the body’s effort to reach homeostasis after this workout session.